My dad loved me in his own language, even when I couldn’t understand it

 2. Appreciate him when he shows his love in his own way

 When he gets you something you really need or offers advice and practical help, be slow to protest and quick to acknowledge his act of love.
-One of my dad’s love languages is quality time, and although it can be stressful, we make it a point to go on a family trip every year because it is important to him.
+One of my dad’s love languages is quality time.
+Although it can be stressful, we make it a point to go on a family trip every year because it’s important to him.

 3. Ask God for the grace to help you accept your father just as he is

 Of course, also honestly pour out your needs to God.
 For example: “God, I really want to be encouraged/hugged.”
 You may just be surprised at how God works – during my birthday last year, my dad gave me an awkward 15-second hug, telling me that that was my “hug quota of the year”.